 In the blink of an eye, Rihanna has released her seventh studio album, Unapologetic, the follow-up to her 2011 release, Talk That Talk.
 The standard version of the album, composed of 14 tracks, includes collaborations from Eminem, Chris Brown, David Guetta, Mikky Ekko, and Future.

 She kicks off the album with a ratchet club banger titled “Phresh Off Da Runway,” produced by David Guetta and The-Dream.
-Rihanna gets bold on the bass driven track, using profanity as often as she can.”How could you be so hood, but you so f*cking pop,” Rihanna says.
-Other bass heavy club bangers include “Numb” featuring Eminem and “Pour It Up.”
+Rihanna gets bold on the bass-driven track, using profanity as often as possible.
+“How could you be so hood, but you so f*cking pop,” Rihanna says.
+Other bass-heavy club bangers include “Numb,” featuring Eminem and “Pour It Up.”
 These tracks really don’t add substance to the album, although party-goers may find these songs to be amazing.

-The most annoying, yet catchy song on the album is “Loveeeee Song” featuring Future.
+The most annoying yet catchy song on the album is “Loveeeee Song,” featuring Future.
 The pre-chorus and chorus will have you singing along.
-But, Future’s voice is just annoying as hell on this song.
+But, Future’s voice is just annoying as hell in this song.
 He confuses me.
 Is he a singer or rapper?
-Whichever is the case, he sounds like a dying dog and could have been left off of the song.
+Whichever is the case, he sounds like a dying dog and could have been left off the song.

 Standout tracks: “Diamonds,” “Stay,” Nobody’s Business,” and “Loveeeee Song”